T

 Insider tips

-• Try 'Obwarzanek Krakowski', a braided ring-shaped bread sold from street carts.
+• Try 'Obwarzanek Krakowski', a braided ring-shaped bread sold from street carts, a local specialty.

 Packing highlights